amarinas/amarinas/README.md

 Here is what I'm working on!

 - 🔭 I’m currently working on ...React/FrontEnd/Full Stack
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...Data Structures
 - 👯 I’m looking to collaborate on ...OpenSource / Blockchain
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...
 Anything